Apr 04, 2026

 A Focused Academic Sequence (FAS) is a sequence of study (minimum of two courses) for which there is no academic degree major, minor or certificate.
 The FAS may be developed and implemented to quickly and effectively respond to a student’s specific needs.
 Any student may request an FAS to meet any baccalaureate or graduate academic need for which there is no present academic degree, major, minor, concentration, emphasis, or endorsement.

 In a formal business memorandum, addressed to the academic department chair(s) and jointly signed by the student and the faculty member working with the student, a FAS must be requested.
 A FAS request, taking the form of a specific educational objective, or objectives, and specification of the completed coursework necessary for meeting the objective, or objectives, must be approved by the chair(s) of the department(s) in which coursework is to be completed.
-The chair of the academic department in which the student is pursuing an academic major is responsible for monitoring the student’s FAS progress, and for notifying the Executive Vice President and Dean for Academic Affairs (EVPDAA) when the FAS has been completed and a letter of completion is justified.
-The EVPDAA issues the “Letter of Completion” and authorizes the Office of the Registrar Office to enter notice of the letter in the student’s academic transcript.
+The chair of the academic department in which the student is pursuing an academic major is responsible for monitoring the student’s FAS progress, and for notifying the Dean when the FAS has been completed and a letter of completion is justified.
+The Dean issues the “Letter of Completion” and authorizes the Office of the Registrar Office to enter notice of the letter in the student’s academic transcript.

 Assessment